alexferl/flask-simpleldap/docs/index.rst

     $ pip install flask-simpleldap

-Flask-SimpleLDAP depends, and will install for you, recent versions of Flask (0.9 or later) and Python-LDAP.
+Flask-SimpleLDAP depends, and will install for you, recent versions of Flask (0.9 or later) and python-ldap.
 Flask-SimpleLDAP is compatible with and tested on Python 2.6 and 2.7.

 Next, add a :class:`~flask_simpleldap.LDAP` to your code and at least the three